These delicate honey-sweetened blender crepes are served with 4-ingredient lemon greek yogurt filling.

 - In a blender, combine all ingredients and pulse until the batter is smooth and bubbles form on top.
 Place the crepe batter in the refrigerator for 30 minutes up to 1 hour.

-- Heat a 10-inch non-stick pan over medium heat.
-Llightly coat with cooking spray.
+- Heat a 10-inch non-stick pan or a crepe pan over medium heat.
+Lightly coat with cooking spray.

 - In a bowl, combine all ingredients, cover, and refrigerate while the crepes are cooking.